aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 12.md

 - `COMMIT`: Any node that has accepted a `PRE-PREPARE` message, waits until it gets $2f+1$ `PREPARE` messages that match the `PRE-PREPARE`, and at that point, record is committed.
 A commit message is screamed throughout the cluster.
 	- A commit message looks exactly like the `PREPARE` message, just with a different type field.

+>[!FAQ] Why Use The Digest?
+>The algorithm for signing is not very fast, so you should try to keep the aggregate of things with $\langle \rangle_{\sigma_i}$ pretty small.
+Putting a message in there would be too much!

 Thus, a normal operation of this system, where no view changes happen, would look like:
 - A client reaching out to the primary node with a message $m$.
 - The primary (which could be faulty!) is *supposed* to scream `PRE-PREPARE` messages in the cluster (of course, it may do other things if it is Byzantine).
 - Each replica gets the `PRE-PREPARE`.
 A replica may reject the message (if it is Byzantine, or if it suspects that leader itself is Byzantine).
 A non-faulty node that rejects this message would **do nothing**.
-- A replica that accepts a `PRE-PREPARE`, would scream `PREPARE` at the whole cluster, and wait for an extra `2f` messages of this kind to be reflected back to it.
+- A replica that accepts a `PRE-PREPARE`, would scream `PREPARE` at the whole cluster, and wait for an extra $2f$ messages of this kind to be reflected back to it.
 Thus by the end, it would have at least $2f+1$ `PREPARE` messages, with the aforementioned `PRE-PREPARE` message. **All of these are committed to the log** and only then, the message is committed.
 - After the message is written to the log, we will scream `COMMIT` messages at the rest of the cluster.

 "READ VIEW CHANGE FROM THE PAPER, I LITERARILY DID NOT UNDERSTAND THE PROFESSOR'S DESCRIPTION!"